sunscale/Akantu/doc/dev-doc/manual/constitutive-laws.rst

 evolution law for the damage variable.
 In ``Akantu``, many possibilities exist and they are listed below.

-.. _sect-smm-cl-damage:
+.. _sect-smm-cl-damage-marigo:

 Marigo
 ''''''

-This damage evolution law is energy based as defined by Marigo :cite:`marigo81a, lemaitre96a`.
+This damage evolution law is energy based as defined by Marigo :cite:`marigo81a`, :cite:`lemaitre96a`.
 It is an isotropic damage law.

 .. math::